 - CPU power per website: 24 cores / 250 websites = 9.6% of a CPU core

-Result: The performance per site has doubled, but so have the costs.
+Result: The performance per website has doubled, but so have the costs.
 Conversely, costs can be halved very easily.
-But at the same time the performance is halved!
+At the same time, however, the performance is halved!

-What would our example look like if every site operator could upload unlimited websites to his hosting?
-We assume that each operator runs on average "only" two sites on one hosting package.
+What does our example look like if customers can upload unlimited websites to their hosting?
+Let's assume that, on average, "only" two websites are operated on one hosting package.

 - Costs for one server per month = €350